Last updated on 2026-03-27

 - Resort and Cruise Ship Services: Provide hospitality services in leisure settings, ensuring guest satisfaction.

-These roles highlight the diverse career paths available to graduates, allowing them to thrive in the dynamic hospitality industry.
+These career paths highlight the diverse opportunities available to graduates, allowing them to thrive in the dynamic hospitality industry.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.